nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

-colony foundation success was significantly reduced in termite pairs that experienced three days extended search, compared with those found a colony just after swarming (GLMM, LRT, sex: χ<sup>2</sup><sub>1</sub> = 4.02, *P* = 0.04; Fig. 2B).
-Also, after the successful colony foundations, pairs with extended mate search had the significantly smaller number of offspring (GLMM, LRT, sex: χ<sup>2</sup><sub>1</sub> = 4.14, *P* = 0.04, Fig. 2C).
+colony foundation success was significantly reduced in termite pairs that experienced three days extended search, compared with those found a colony just after swarming (GLMM, LRT, sex: χ<sup>2</sup><sub>1</sub> = 4.02, *P* = 0.04; Fig. 2A).
+Also, after the successful colony foundations, pairs with extended mate search had the significantly smaller number of offspring (GLMM, LRT, sex: χ<sup>2</sup><sub>1</sub> = 4.14, *P* = 0.04, Fig. 2B).
 Thus, even after the mate search period, extended mate search adversely impacted the performance of the colony foundation.

-The termites with extended mate search should be less attractive options for other termites to make a pair because they perform less during colony foundations.
+The termites with extended mate search should be less attractive options for other termites to make a pair because they perform less during colony foundations (Fig. 2AB).
 We then tested if the extended search incurred the additional cost by reducing the competitiveness during partner selection.
 We presented two females (or two males) who experienced extended mate search (old) or just after swarming (new) to a new male (or a female).
 Then, we observed which tandem pairing, new-new or new-old, was observed after 10 minutes.
 We found that termites with extended mate search performed as well as the termites just after swarming as a tandem pairing partner candidate during mate choice.
 There was no significant difference between old and new males (Binomial test,